 Fancy learning about basket weaving?
 We’ve invited the incredible talented Tabara N’Diaye to teach you all about basket weaving and include her favourite basket weaving kits.
-Tabara created La Basketry (read our interview with Tabara to learn more) as is now an expert in all things basket weaving so over to you Tabara!
+Tabara created La Basketry (read our interview with Tabara to learn more) as is now an expert in all things basket weaving and we just know her basket weaving for beginners guide will become your go-to instruction manual.
+Over to you Tabara!

 What is basket weaving?